 - Fixed-copper products applied at delayed dormant will help manage scab fungi resistant to Group 3 fungicides.
 Generally 48-hr reentry depending on the product and formulation.

-- Flint 50 WG at 2 to 2.5 oz/A. Use on a protectant schedule and not curatively.
+- Flint Extra at 2.5 to 2.9 fl oz/A. Use on a protectant schedule and not curatively.
 Do not use within 14 days of harvest.
 Injury may occur to Concord grapes if accidentally sprayed.
 Group 11 fungicide.
 12-hr reentry.

 - Fontelis at 16 to 20 fl oz/A plus another fungicide.
 Do not use within 28 days of harvest.
 Group 7 fungicide.
 12-hr reentry.